tsekeres/appy-trails-capstone/README.md

 Users can find numerous resources on the resources page to use in planning.

+## Features
+Admin can CRUD on any Trip Plan

+Trip creation form leads user through trip planning with options and resources

+Resource page has multiple links and site connections for trip planning information

 ## Stretch
 Users can search through or filter trip plans by category (difficulty, distance, camping or fees).